jasongrimes/hello-docker/README.md

 A "hello" app with Docker containers for a basic web application, including a web container (Nginx and React), an API container (Node and Express), and a database container (Postgres).

-After cloning this repository, run the hello app like this:
+After cloning this repository, run the hello app development environment like this:

 ```sh
 # In project root directory: